 Seats featuring pocketed coil systems offer superior comfort.
-The spring coils help to evenly distribute weight and are more durable than most foam options.
+The spring coils help to distribute weight evenly and are more durable than most foam options.
 The seats include a multi-layer foam design in addition to pocketed springs located in the seat portion.
-The layers of foam also capture all of the benefits from each type of foam and ensure comfort when sitting.
-The top layer of foam is less dense, creating a nice cushioned feeling when user first sits.
-The other foam layers are denser and will hold up better to constant usage.
+The layers of foam also capture all of the benefits of each type of foam and ensure comfort when sitting.
+The top layer of foam is less dense, creating a nice cushioned feeling when the user first sits.
+The other foam layers are denser and will hold up better to regular use.

 Every chair deserves a strong foundation.
-The base of the chair will determine its raw strength and often defines the borders of a Big and Tall versus standard-size seat.
-Some of these decisions may be cosmetic while others are tensile, but the proper choice can truly make--or break--an office chair.
+The base of the chair will determine its raw strength and often defines the borders of a big and tall chair versus a standard-size seat.
+Some of these decisions may be cosmetic, while others are tensile, but the proper choice can truly make or break an office chair.

 Common in budget chairs, a nylon base doesn't mean that it's not a strong or durable chair.
-Nylon can be easily formed and shaped into the typical five-star base of most office chairs, offering a wide variety of colors and textures to accent any design elements.
+Nylon can be easily formed and shaped into the 5-star base typical of most office chairs, offering a wide variety of colors and textures to accent any design elements.

 Though it sounds a little ambiguous, bases that aren't made from steel are typically an alloy that should go by a different name.
 This provides a more premium feel to most chairs and allows for attractive powder coating or chrome plating to further accent any design sensibilities.

 Sometimes you need to go big or go home.
 Steel bases are designed to withstand high weight capacities or provide 24/7 use for shift workers thanks to their significantly stronger tensile strength and longevity.
-Most Big and Tall chairs will use a metal or steel base to ensure that their strength can stand up to everyday use at larger statures.
+Most big and tall chairs will use a metal or steel base to ensure they can stand up to everyday use by larger statures.